 Toric contact lenses are designed specifically for people who have astigmatism.
-We stock a wide range of toric lenses from the leading brands, including 1 Day Acuvue Moist for Astigmatism, Biofinity Toric, Acuvue Oasys for Astigmatism or Focus Dailies Toric.
+We stock a wide range of toric lenses from the leading brands, including 1 Day Acuvue Moist for Astigmatism, Biofinity Toric, Acuvue Oasys for Astigmatism, Focus Dailies Toric or SofLens Daily for Astigmatism by Bausch & Lomb.

-Watch this video for advice and tips on buying and wearing contact lenses for astigmatism.
+Watch this video for advice and eye care tips on buying and wearing contact lenses for astigmatism.

 Having astigmatism means that one or both of your eyes have taken on a rugby ball shape.
 This means that traditional, spherical lenses may move around while you wear them, and your vision won't be as clear as it should be.